A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 Northern lights in waves of green on the starry night sky in Lofoten Norway, with a small community of red wooden houses in the front on the snowy shores.

-Norway is one of the best countries in the world to catch the Northern Lights or the Aurora Borealis, in the winter season.
+Norway is one of the best places in the world to see the Northern Lights, or the Aurora Borealis, in winter.
 The Arctic region in the north of the country offers a perfect location to view the Aurora.

 The Northern Lights are generally visible from September to April, but the best time to view them is from late November to mid-February.

-Popular destinations for tours hunting the magic Aurora are Harstad, Narvik, Tromso, the northernmost county, Finnmark, and the Nordkapp—the northernmost point of Norway.
+Popular destinations for Aurora tours are Harstad, Narvik, Tromsø, the northernmost county, Finnmark, and Nordkapp—the northernmost point of Norway.

 You can join an organized tour or rent a car and head north to increase your chances of seeing the Northern Lights.